itsmartinwho/foresight-cdss-mvp/docs/frontend_guide.md

 ---

-## Draggable and Minimizable Modals - Complete Implementation
+## Modal System - Minimizable Modals Implementation

 ### Overview

-The Foresight CDSS includes a comprehensive draggable and minimizable modal system that enhances user productivity by allowing modals to be repositioned, minimized to a taskbar, and restored on demand.
+The Foresight CDSS includes a comprehensive modal system with minimization functionality that enhances user productivity by allowing modals to be minimized to a taskbar and restored on demand.
 This system is fully integrated across all modal components in the application.

+**Note: Draggability was disabled** due to recurring issues with modal positioning, centering, and user experience conflicts.
+The system now focuses on robust minimize/restore functionality while maintaining proper modal centering and stability.

 ### Core Features

-**1. Drag and Drop Functionality**
+**1. Minimize and Restore Functionality**
-- Click and drag modals by their title bars
-- Smooth drag animations with visual feedback
-- Viewport boundary constraints prevent modals from being dragged off-screen
-- Mouse and touch event handling for cross-device compatibility
+- Minimize modals to a bottom taskbar for better workspace management
+- One-click restore from minimized state
+- Visual minimize/restore animations for smooth user experience
+- Maintains modal state and content during minimization cycles

+**2. Drag Infrastructure (Disabled)**
+- Complete drag and drop infrastructure exists but is disabled via `allowDragging={false}`
+- Infrastructure remains in place for potential future re-enablement if issues are resolved
+- Title bars show default cursor instead of grab cursor to indicate dragging is disabled

-**2. Minimize and Restore System**
+**3. Minimize and Restore System**
 - Minimize modals to a bottom taskbar with one-click operation
-- Restore from minimized state maintaining original position
+- Restore from minimized state maintaining original centered position
 - Multiple modal management with organized taskbar display
 - Persistent minimize state across page navigation

-**3. Position Persistence**
+**4. Position Management**
-- Modal positions automatically saved to sessionStorage
-- Automatic restoration on page reload
-- 24-hour data expiration prevents stale data accumulation
-- Unique modal identification system prevents conflicts
+- Modals automatically center on screen when opened
+- Proper centering calculations account for navigation bar and sidebar
+- Smart positioning prevents modals from appearing off-screen
+- Fixed positioning system eliminates previous centering issues

-**4. Keyboard Accessibility**
+**5. Keyboard Accessibility**
 - `Ctrl+M` to minimize/restore active modal
 - `Escape` to close modals
 - Full keyboard navigation support
 - Screen reader compatibility with proper ARIA labels

-**5. Cross-Page Persistence**
+**6. Cross-Page Persistence**
 - Minimized modals persist when navigating between pages
 - Smart state management distinguishes between component unmounting and user actions
 - Seamless restoration from any page in the application